ThaseG/openvpn/README.md

 A production-ready OpenVPN server running in Docker with built-in monitoring and metrics export capabilities.
 Tests in pipelines are testing the versions of OpenVPN, exporter, and IPtables rules.

+## Used Exporter

+Exporter used in this project is from a dedicated [repository here.](https://github.com/ThaseG/openvpn-exporter)

 ## Features

 - 🔒 OpenVPN 2.6.15 - Built from source for latest security features